nickj609/GameModeManager/README.md

 - `!showmaps` - Displays a **dynamic** menu of all per-map votes that can be created.

+  > _It only shows maps for the current game mode._

    ![image](https://github.com/nickj609/GameModeManager/assets/32173425/1fe0914e-0a48-477c-b5a7-6f57abc391ba)

    ![image](https://github.com/nickj609/GameModeManager/assets/32173425/793e6d64-2b89-4875-8410-cef3982ee8aa)

+- `!showallmaps` - Displays a menu of all per-map votes that can be created for all games modes.

 - `!currentmode` - Displays the current game mode.